Jackcornellober/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.
+    Express is a lightweight framework.

+    Express allows for the use of Middleware to respond to HTTP requests.
+Middleware is used a lot in express due to the fact that it's so lightweight.
+    Instead of including everything a dev might end up needing in Express, it's left to the dev to add middleware for these things.
+That keeps Express sleek.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+    A piece of middleware is a function which interacts with an HTTP request in an intermediary fashion, inbetween the time where it's sent out and the main functionality of the request is carried out.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+    "Everything is a resource" -LuisHRD 2019

+    Every piece of data stored on our server is a resource.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+    Specific HTTP codes which express the nature of the request results.

+    404: resource not found
+    200: We did it
+    500: Internal server error
+    ...etc

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

 ## Project Setup